 At midseason of '68, Koosman—along with Grote and Seaver—made the NL All-Star team.
 Koosman struck out Carl Yastrzemksi for the final out and the save in the 1-0 win.
 He was used to pitching with a razor-thin margin since he and the rest of the Mets pitching staff had to deal with their team's offense, or, to be more precise, their lack of it, on a daily basis.
 "Our feeling was this," Koosman said.
 "If you got four runs, it was a laugher.
 If you got three runs, you'd win.
 If you got two runs, you had to win half your games, and some of them you should win one to nothing.
 We just knew we'd have to win with one, two, or three runs."

 By year's end, Koosman had met the challenge.
 Even in what was known as “The Year of the Pitcher” because of the dominance of pitching, Koosman’s year could compare with that of almost anyone in the National League.
-He completed his first full major-league season at 19-12 with a dazzling 2.08 ERA and 178 K's; the wins, ERA, and his seven shutouts broke club records set by Seaver the previous year.
+He completed his first full major-league season at 19-12 with a dazzling 2.08 ERA and 178 K's; the wins, ERA, and his seven shutouts broke club records.
 Koosman defeated every team in the league at least once and came up just short of the NL Rookie of the Year Award, losing out to Reds catcher Johnny Bench by a single vote, the closest tally to that time.

 The Mets had reasons for hope for the first time after seven seasons of existence.
 They had their staff of the future with Seaver, Koosman, and young fireballer Nolan Ryan.
 Highly touted Gary Gentry was ready to start the year in the rotation.
 Still, no one could have expected what was to come.

 The Mets entered ’69 amid a player boycott, offensive personnel who hadn’t changed much, and a manager experiencing health problems.
-(Hodges had to give up smoking and drop 24 pounds before doctors would allow him to manage again following a heart attack at the end of the ’68 season.)
+(Hodges had to give up smoking and drop 24 pounds before doctors would allow him to manage again following a mild heart attack suffered during a game near the end of the ’68 season.)
 And even with the National League having split into divisions, the Mets were saddled with the two-time defending league champion Cardinals, a powerful Pirates team, and a Cubs squad with enough talent to run away with the division.
 "The Cubs had an excellent ballclub, just top-notch," said Koosman.
 "Leo Durocher was a manager who tried to intimidate umpires, and it became a great rivalry."

 Games between the clubs became instant classics, including one at Shea on July 9, when Durocher started outfielder Jimmy Qualls, appearing in only his 18th major league contest.
-Qualls broke up Tom Seaver's perfect game with one out in the ninth inning, the closest any Met ever came at Shea Stadium—or anywhere else—of throwing a no-hitter.
+Qualls broke up Tom Seaver's perfect game with one out in the ninth inning, the closest any Met ever came of throwing a no-hitter until 2012, when Johan Santana did so at Citi Field.

 The Mets won the game and the series, which included a controversial Agee slide under Randy Hundley's tag at the plate, a handkerchief-waving throng at Shea chanting "Goodbye, Leo," and a black cat that cut in front of the Chicago dugout on its dash around the field.